Get my favourite classic waffle recipe. Crispy on the outside, light and fluffy on the inside, along with a scrumptious

 Of course, the sleek stainless steel design looks fantastic in our kitchen.
 It’s a nice addition to our other Breville appliances, including a coffee maker, espresso machine, juicer and milk frother.
 (Yes, I’m one lucky gal!)

 As far as the functionality goes, they seem to have thought of everything.

-To make it easy, the waffle maker automatically calculates the correct cooking time for whatever style of waffle you select.
+To make it easy, this Breville waffle maker automatically calculates the correct cooking time for whatever style of waffle you select.
 Simply turn the dial and allow it to preheat.